DataDog/dd-py-tracing-workshop/README.md

           '- %(message)s')
 ```

-We need to configure the agent to collect logs from the docker socket - refer to [agent documentation](https://docs.datadoghq.com/logs/log_collection/docker/?tab=dockercompose)
+We need to configure the agent to collect logs from the docker socket - refer to the [agent documentation](https://docs.datadoghq.com/logs/log_collection/docker/?tab=dockercompose).

 ```yaml
 # docker-compose.yml